You are here

 - Make different types of shadows by moving your arms or legs or jumping about.

-- Use chalk to outline your shadow and your child’s shadow.
+- If outdoors, use chalk to outline your shadow and your child’s shadow.
+Or indoors trace the shadow of your hand on a piece of paper.
 Come back later in the day to check on your shadows.
 In what ways are they the same or different?

 - Measure the lengths of your shadows using pieces of yarn or string or with a tape measure.
-Measure the shadows of other objects too, like a parked car, trees, the mailbox, or anything else that casts a shadow.
+Measure the shadows of other objects too, like a parked car, trees, the mailbox, a table or chair or anything else that casts a shadow.
 Ask questions or make comments that help your child think:

 - I wonder what will happen to your shadow if you step forward or back?